GlenFowler/Python-Project/README.md

 Utilization
 ===========
-Add to the same directory password.txt, range.txt and database.txt files, together with the other python files
+Add to the same directory password.txt, range.txt and database.txt files, together with the other python files:

-	password.txt ---> Different passwords use by the routers. range.txt ----> IP address range for management. database.txt ---> SQL database credentials.
+	password.txt ---> Different passwords use by the routers.

+	range.txt ----> IP address range for management.

+	database.txt ---> SQL database credentials.

 	*pcs.txt ---> If there is any pc in the same range you can add his IP here.

 Save all in the same directory and execute main.py